Care for the Patient with a Halo Vest

 Instructions for school and work (2):

-• Ensure proper set up at work or school.
+• Ensure proper setup at work or school.

-• Keep computer screen at eye level.
+• Keep the computer screen at eye level.

 • Raise the writing surface if needed.